oldSlackey/2018-07-19-R-in-Minecraft/README.md

-# R-Ladies Chicago July Technical Meetup: Game Time!
-R in Minecraft with David Smith
+# R-Ladies Chicago: Game Time!
+R in Minecraft

 This repo contains materials from R in Minecraft Talk with David Smith.
 This talk took place at the R-Ladies Chicago [Meetup](https://www.meetup.com/rladies-chicago/events/252249636/) on July 19, 2018.